LiciaHe/painting_with_plotters/Course_Material/00_Course_Overview.md

 2. Refill Distance
 3. Manually designing a plotter painting
 ### 9: Developing A Paint Refill Station
-1. Designing paint refiller
+1. Designing a paint refiller
 2. Designing a painting generator
 ### 10: Test Before Making Your First Plotter Painting
 1. Placement of inkwells
 2. Z-axis alignment
 3. Safety
 ### 11: Putting It Together: Project Demonstration
-1. A project from beginning to end
+1. A project from the ideation to finish
 ### 12: Exploring Different Materials and Techniques
-1. Ink vs watercolor vs acrylic
+1. Ink vs. watercolor vs. acrylic
 2. other creative materials
 ### 13: Conclusion and Studio Tour
 1. Virtual Studio Tour